WhitelistVideo

 Should You Keep Trying to Fix Securly Home?

-Here's what to do instead:
+What to do instead:

 The Future of Home Parental Controls

-• Use WhitelistVideo at home for YouTube
+• Use WhitelistVideo at home for YouTube.

 Final Thoughts: You Deserve Tools That Work